 The three types of uterine fibroid removal surgery

-An Abdominal Myomectomy is the most commonly performed surgical approach, but unfortunately, it has the longest recovery time.
+Abdominal Myomectomy An Abdominal Myomectomy is the most commonly performed surgical approach, but unfortunately, it has the longest recovery time.
 In this traditional approach, an (at least) 7-inch incision is made in the lower abdomen along the bikini line.
 The surgeon must then cut through several layers of abdominal muscles to gain access to the uterus for fibroid removal.
-Because this involves so much tissue disruption, it requires 4 to 6 weeks of fairly painful recovery. - Hysteroscopic Myomectomy
+Because this involves so much tissue disruption, it requires 4 to 6 weeks of fairly painful recovery.

 When this technique was first introduced, it involved making four or five small abdominal incisions through which a slim fiber-optic camera and endoscopic instruments were placed to allow the surgeon to see inside the pelvis and remove fibroids.
 In recent years, the minimally invasive procedure has become more refined but, unfortunately, has failed to gain popularity among most practices.